United Talent Agency

-United Talent Agency (UTA) is a global talent agency based in Beverly Hills, California.
+United Talent Agency (UTA) is a talent agency based in Beverly Hills, California.
 Established in 1991, it represents artists and other professionals across the entertainment industry.
 As of 2024, the company has approximately 2,200 employees.
 UTA has divisions focused on film, television, music, sports, creators, books, video games, branding and licensing, speaking, marketing, news, and broadcasting, among others.
 The agency also operates the non-profit UTA Foundation.

 Corporate overview

 UTA, established in 1991, is a private company representing talent in a variety of industries, including film, television, creators, publishing, music, and sports.
 It is one of the largest such agencies in the world, with approximately 300 agents representing actors, directors, producers, recording artists, writers, and other professionals.
 Its services also include brand management, film financing and packaging, licensing, marketing, strategic management, and venture capital financing for companies.
-In addition to Beverly Hills, UTA has offices in Atlanta, Chicago, London, Malmö, Miami, Nashville, and New York.
 UTA has approximately 2,200 employees.

 The company operates as a partnership, co-founded by Jim Berkus, Peter Benedek and Jeremy Zimmer.
-The latter served as chief executive officer (CEO) until 2025, when he was succeeded by David Kramer, who had served as president.
+The latter was chief executive officer (CEO) until 2025, when he was succeeded by David Kramer, who had been president.
 Paul Wachter is chairman and Jay Sures is vice chairman.
-These executives also serve on the twelve-member board of directors, which, among others, includes sports agent Rich Paul.
+All are on the twelve-member board of directors.